Small lotteries, sweepstakes and raffles; application for a permit or notification of generally permitted events.

 - Information on the distribution of the tickets; list of ticket sales points with address and the respective sales times,

-- Game plan (number of tickets, ticket price, type, number and sequence of prizes including the respective value, method of determining the prize, notification of winners),
+- Game plan (number of tickets, ticket price, type, number and sequence of prizes including the respective value, procedure for determining the prize, notification of winners),

 - Calculation of the event: